-Our Tanzanian Classic Safari is a classic for a reason.
-This immersive journey through Tanzania’s ancient culture and landscape takes you to the heart of Africa.
-From capturing epic up-close photos of wildlife to learning primitive hunting and firemaking techniques with two of Africa’s oldest indigenous tribes, this trip has it all.
-Our expert safari guides take you deep into Lake Manyara National Park and Ngorongoro Conservation Area, two of Africa’s premiere wildlife sanctuaries.
+This classic Tanzanian Safari takes guests on an immersive journey through Tanzania’s ancient culture and landscape to the heart of Africa.
+From capturing epically close photos of wildlife to learning primitive hunting and fire-making techniques with two of Africa’s oldest indigenous tribes, this trip has it all.
+Our expert safari guides take you deep into Lake Manyara National Park and Ngorongoro Conservation Area, two of Africa’s premier wildlife sanctuaries.

 TRIP TYPE: Safari